August 4th, 2018

 I began the long climb out of the gorge at around 1030 am and wasn’t feeling all that energetic.
 I ran into a SOBO that I met back at White Pass and have been leapfrogging since.
 Naps is hiking with her dog Frank, who recognized me and came running up whimpering and presenting a huge, charred stick.
 It was cute.
 He growls at everybody else, especially NOBOs.

 Looking back at the gorge from where I came.

 Looking ahead towards Mt.
 Hood, which I will be passing close by in days to come.

 I continued on, passing the day listening to podcasts.
-Eventually the trail leveled out somewhat and I cruised into the campsite.
-It was abondoned but there was a nice spring and still picnic tables at all the sites, which was quite the luxury.
+Eventually the trail leveled out somewhat and I cruised into a campground.
+It was abandoned but there was a nice spring and still picnic tables at all the sites, which is quite the luxury.
 I was the only one there by 1830 but shortly after 6 NOBOs arrived and I was surrounded by tents.
 But for once, I got the best spot.
 And man did I enjoy my pillow on this first night in Oregon.